codec-xyz/photo_frame_manager/readme.md

 ![](PreviewImages~/Package003.png)

-> Free to use picture frames fully set for this package can be downloaded here https://github.com/codec-xyz/photo_frame_manager/releases/tag/v1.0.0
+> Free to use picture frames fully setup for this package can be downloaded here https://github.com/codec-xyz/photo_frame_manager/releases/tag/v1.0.0
 >
 > These picture frames are CC0 (Public Domain)